mjribeiro/mjribeiro.github.io/_pages/cv.md

 Profile
 ======
-* Integrated MRes/PhD student researching bioelectronics and artificial intelligence (AI) with a distinction attained in the MRes component
+* Final year PhD student in biomedical engineering and machine learning (ML)
 * Industry experience across 1.5 years at The Technology Partnership (TTP) and Intel
-* Seeking post-PhD roles in developing and applying AI/ML in industry
+* Seeking post-PhD research scientist role in developing and applying AI/ML
-* High 2:1 MEng (Hons) in Electrical and Electronic Engineering from the University of Bath, with a First Class in the MEng project component.
+* Distinction in postgraduate MRes in AI.
+High 2:1 MEng (Hons) in Electrical and Electronic Engineering from the University of Bath, with a First Class in the MEng project component.
-* Multiple journal and conference publications (Frontiers journals, IEEE Engineering in Medicine & Biology Conference (EMBC), Micromachines).
+* Multiple journal and conference publications (Frontiers journals, IEEE Engineering in Medicine \& Biology Conference (EMBC), Micromachines).

 Education
 ======
 * <b>PhD at Centre for Accountable, Responsible and Transparent AI (ART-AI)</b>, <i>2020 – Present</i>
   * Interdisciplinary PhD project focused on the development of implantable closed-loop peripheral nerve interfaces.
-This entailed the development of an \textit{ex-vivo} setup for collecting neuromodulation data from explanted animal nerves, and the development and assessment of AI models and optimization techniques for denoising and decoding peripheral nerve data.
+This entailed developing and analysing [ML models](https://github.com/mjribeiro/pns-ml-denoising) and optimization techniques for denoising and decoding peripheral nerve data in multiple domains.
 * <b>MRes in Computer Science, University of Bath</b>, <i>2019 - 2020</i>
 	* Overall mark: Distinction
 	* Modules in machine learning, statistics, robotics, and social science